Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Model and Methods

 where $\{|i\rangle\}$ denotes the Fock basis.
-This measure has proven sensitive to dynamical phase transitions and exhibits characteristic scaling during thermalization processes \cite{Baumgratz2014}.
+This quantity captures the total amount of superposition in a preferred basis and has been shown to be sensitive to dynamical phase transitions and thermalization scaling \cite{Baumgratz2014}.

+Taken together, these metrics reveal complementary facets of the QME.
+While trace distance and relative entropy quantify the global approach to equilibrium, coherence measures probe superposition decay, and entanglement asymmetry monitors symmetry restoration in subsystems.
+The strong Mpemba effect is often most pronounced in entanglement-related observables, where initially more symmetry-broken states may exhibit faster relaxation \cite{rylands2024dynamical,liu2024symmetry}.
+Experimentally, these quantities can be accessed using quantum state tomography \cite{huang2020predicting} or randomized measurement techniques \cite{brydges2019probing}, enabling direct observation of QME in trapped-ion and related platforms \cite{joshi2024observing}.

-The choice of metric significantly influences QME observation, as different measures may exhibit crossing at distinct times or even qualitatively different behavior.
-This metric dependence underscores the multifaceted nature of quantum thermalization and highlights the importance of selecting appropriate observables for specific experimental implementations \cite{ares2025quantum,moroder2024thermodynamics}.
-Theoretical analyses typically employ multiple complementary measures to establish robust signatures of QME across different physical scenarios.
+The dependence of QME on the chosen metric highlights the multifaceted nature of quantum thermalization.
+Different measures may exhibit crossings at distinct times or even qualitatively different behavior, emphasizing the importance of selecting observables tailored to specific experimental and theoretical settings \cite{ares2025quantum,moroder2024thermodynamics}.
+Consequently, robust identification of QME typically relies on the combined analysis of multiple complementary measures.

-Throughout this work, we focus on the unit-filling configuration with $N = L = 4$ bosons on four lattice sites and a chemical potential $\mu = 0.5$, corresponding to the center of the first Mott lobe in the phase diagram of BHM.
-This choice results in a Hilbert space of dimension $D = 35$, while the associated Liouvillian superoperator has dimension $D^2 = 1225$, reflecting the increased complexity of the open-system dynamics.
-Given the combinatorial growth of the state space under exact diagonalization and the added cost of solving the full Lindblad master equation, we restrict our analysis to this minimal yet non-trivial setting.
-Despite its modest size, this setup retains the essential ingredients to capture symmetry-breaking dynamics and dissipative effects in a controlled and numerically exact manner.
+In this study, we focus on the particular chemical potential at $\mu = 0.5$, corresponding to the center of the first Mott lobe in the Bose--Hubbard phase diagram.
+This choice yields a Hilbert space of dimension $D=35$, while the associated Liouvillian superoperator has dimension $D^2=1225$.
+Owing to the combinatorial growth of the state space and the computational cost of solving the full Lindblad master equation, we restrict our analysis to this minimal yet nontrivial setting.
+Despite its modest size, this system retains the essential ingredients required to capture symmetry-breaking dynamics and dissipative effects in a controlled and numerically exact manner.
+We declare that a full spectral analysis is, in principle, feasible.
+Due to space constraints, we will pursue this exploration in a forthcoming work to extract $\Delta_{\mathcal{L}}$ and the low-lying modes as functions of the parameters.